 To set a single variable that controls all protocols, the

 ALL_PROXYexists.
 If a specific protocol variable one exists, such a one will take precedence.

 When using environment variables to set a proxy, you could easily end up in a situation where one or a few host names should be excluded from going through the proxy.
 This can be done with the

-If a HTTPS resource is requested, libcurl will instead issue a
+If an HTTPS resource is requested, libcurl will instead issue a

-CONNECT request to the proxy.
+CONNECTrequest to the proxy.
 Such a request opens a tunnel through the proxy, where it passes data through without understanding it.
-This way, libcurl can establish a secure end-to-end TLS connection even when a HTTP proxy is present.
+This way, libcurl can establish a secure end-to-end TLS connection even when an HTTP proxy is present.

-A HTTPS proxy is similar to a HTTP proxy but allows the client to connect to it using a secure HTTPS connection.
-Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site will be tunnelled through the HTTPS connection to the proxy, libcurl provies a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.
+An HTTPS proxy is similar to an HTTP proxy but allows the client to connect to it using a secure HTTPS connection.
+Since the proxy connection is separate from the connection to the remote site even in this situation, as HTTPS to the remote site will be tunneled through the HTTPS connection to the proxy, libcurl provides a whole set of TLS options for the proxy connection that are separate from the connection to the remote host.